 Tag Archives: Bring a Trailer

-The auction ends on September 25 and the current highest bid is $25,000 USD.
+The auction ends on November 3 and the highest bid at the time of writing was USD $55,555.

 Source: Bring a Trailer